 Open scrimmages will commence in early May.

 The PBLA regular season usually starts the first Wednesday after Memorial Day and runs up to the last week of August.
 Games and scrimmages will be on Monday and Wednesday nights.

 All PBLA games are normally played at the Ralph Rizzo Ice Rink located at 1001 S Front St, Philadelphia, PA 19147 in the Penn's Landing Area of Philadelphia.
 All games are played on a sport court surface in the main rink building.
 On occasion, we have played at different locations in the tri-state area when needed.

 Games are played on Monday and Wednesday nights.Two games take place each night.The first game starts at 7:00 PM exactly and the second will start immediately after (usually around 8:15 PM.)
 All games will start on time!
 If your team does not have 5 forwards and a goalie by game time, your team automatically forfeits the game.
 No exceptions!

-The Philadelphia Box Lacrosse Association was founded in 1986 by Bill Malizia and has been growing every year.
-Originally consisting of four teams (14 players each) sharing 2 goalies between themselves, the PBLA now boasts of a membership of six teams (23 players each) and about 150 players.
+The Philadelphia Box Lacrosse Association (PBLA) was founded in 1986 by Bill Malizia and has been growing every year.
+Originally consisting of four teams (14 players each) sharing 2 goalies between themselves, the PBLA now boasts of a membership of six teams (25 players each) and about 170+ players.
 The PBLA could easily double its size if our facility had more open rink time.
+We are the oldest and most continously operating box lacrosse league in the United States.

 You must be at least 17 years old by the start of the season to play.
 Also, those under 18 must submit a parental consent form.
 The PBLA consists of players of ages 17 through 50+ with the average age at 25.